 - Adventures In Science – Be a Mad Scientist and participate in amazing experiments!

 - Aquanaut – Swimming skills are important!
 Enjoy the dock and swimming area at Lake Lanier!
 Be prepared to take a Swim Test.
 Still learning to swim?
 In this session, we offer beginner swimming instruction.

 - Archery – Learn the techniques and skills needed to hit the mark!
 Trained instructors teach archery.

 - Aware & Care – Participate in activities that develop an awareness of individuals with disabilities.

-- BB Shooting – Your chance to shoot BB-Guns on our range built just for Cub age Scouts!
+- BB Shooting –Shoot BB Guns on the range built just for Cub Scouts!
 Trained instructors teach this Adventure.

 - Build It – Tools are fun & making things can be great!
 Learn the proper use of tools and leave with an item you make.

 - Earth Rocks – This program Rocks!
-Learn about Earth’s deepest secrets.
-Learn about rocks, minerals, and fossils, how they are formed and their uses.
+Learn about Earth’s deepest secrets: rocks, minerals, and fossils, how they are formed and their uses.

 - Engineer – Make a catapult, learn about electricity, find out what engineers do, discover the physics of block and tackle pulleys in action.

 - Into The Woods – Explore the woods to identify trees and plants.
-Learn about forestry and how to judge the age of a tree, etc.
+Learn about forestry and how to judge the age of a tree.

 FREE TIME FOR ALL

 Although the days are packed with activities, there will be FREE time for swimming, archery, BB’s, fishing, and other activities.
-Free time activities will be selected on the day you arrive at Camp after the Parents’/Leaders’ meeting.
-These will be selected on a first-come, first-served basis based on availability.
+You will select free time activities after the Parents’/Leaders’ meeting on the day you arrive at Camp.
+These will be selected on a first-come, first-serve basis based on availability.
 You may not be able to take advantage of all free time activities.